-Through the Pipeline Program, organizations sponsor individuals with no programming experience who are seeking a career change.
-At the end of the twelve-month immersive experience, these individuals will become high-quality entry-level software developers in the sponsor organization.
+This tier is designed for individuals with no programming experience and who are seeking a career change.
+At the end of the 20-week immersive experience, these individuals will be high-quality entry-level software developers in their sponsor organizations.

-NeDL is the Nebraska Dev Lab.
-NeDL is the name given to the partnership between Don’t Panic Labs, a software development company in Lincoln, NE and Doane University.
-The purpose of NeDL is to offer innovative training programs that help address the shortage of software developers in the Lincoln and Omaha region.
+Nebraska Dev Lab is a partnership between Don’t Panic Labs, a software development company in Lincoln, NE and Doane University.
+Its purpose is to offer innovative training programs that help address the shortage of software developers in the Lincoln and Omaha region.

 Who are the sponsor organizations?

 Sponsor organizations are companies in the Lincoln and Omaha area in need of software developers.
 These organizations commit to sponsoring a participant(s) in the Integrated Pipeline Program by paying the participant’s program expenses as well as providing a wage for the duration of the program.

 Sponsors provide their participants with a software development position upon the successful completion of the program.
 Some organizations may sponsor individuals already working for them.
 Others will be sponsoring individuals outside of their organization.
 In this case, organizations and participants will be paired as part of the application and selection process.